stephenhazeltine/Documentation/source/CSharp_3min.rst

         }
     }

 In this example, we track an button click and we send the user email address to our analytics as a *custom data*.
 If you wanna track anything that DeskMetrics doesn't provide default way, you can track it as a *custom data*.
 You can even track custom data in real time, using the *TrackCustomDataR* method.
-There is a lot of cool stuff availble on DeskMetrics :-)
+There is a lot of cool stuff available on DeskMetrics :-)

 4 - What is next?